TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 7/Proverbs 7.11.md

 ---

-(She is clamorous and wilful; Her feet abide not in her house:
+She is loud and defiant.
+Her feet don't stay in her house.